Path-dependent Hamilton-Jacobi-Bellman equation: Uniqueness of Crandall-Lions viscosity solutions: Introduction

-In the present paper we look at this last stream proving existence and uniqueness of Crandall-Lions viscosity solutions of HJB equations associated to the optimal control of path-dependent SDEs.
-This seems the first uniqueness result in such a context.
-The proof of uniqueness (or, more precisely, of the comparison theorem, from which uniqueness is derived) is difficult due to the fact that the usual approach adopted in the theory of viscosity solutions relies on fine properties of functions on $\R^d$, as for instance Aleksandrov's theorem and Jensen's lemma (see on this \cite[Appendix, pages 56-58]{CIL92}).
-The extension of those results to functions defined on the space of continuous paths seems however impracticable (this is probably the reason why, to circumvent such a problem, other notions of solutions have been introduced in the literature).
-The proposed methodology is instead built on refinements of the original approach developed in \cite{L83b} and is based on the existence of the candidate solution $v$, which is shown to be bigger than any subsolution and smaller than any supersolution.
-The latter is traditionally based on regularity results which are missing in the present context as well as on the local compactness of the underlying space in order to generate maxima or minima.
-We overcome those non-trivial technical difficulties firstly relying on suitable approximating procedures, see Lemmas \ref{L:CylindrApprox1}-\ref{L:CylindrApprox2}-\ref{L:CylindrApprox3} and Theorem \ref{T:CylindrApprox1} of Appendix \ref{App:CylindricalApprox}.
-Moreover, concerning the existence of maxima or minima, instead of the missing local compactness of the underlying space, we exploit its completeness relying on a novel variational principle on $[0,T]\times C([0,T];\R^d)$, based on a smooth gauge-type function introduced in \cite{Zhou} (see Lemma \ref{L:SmoothGauge}) and on a variant of the Borwein-Preiss generalization of Ekeland's variational principle.
+In the present paper we prove existence and uniqueness of Crandall-Lions viscosity solutions of HJB equations associated to the optimal control of path-dependent SDEs.
+The proof of uniqueness (or, more precisely, of the comparison theorem, from which uniqueness is derived) is built on refinements of the original approach developed in \cite{L83b} and is based on the existence of the candidate solution $v$ (the value function), which is shown to be bigger than any subsolution and smaller than any supersolution.
+The latter is traditionally based on regularity results which are missing in the present context.
+We overcome this non-trivial technical difficulty relying on suitable approximation procedures as well as on regularity results for parabolic partial differential equations, see Lemmas \ref{L:CylindrApprox1}-\ref{L:CylindrApprox2}-\ref{L:CylindrApprox3} and Theorem \ref{T:CylindrApprox1} of Appendix \ref{App:CylindricalApprox}.
+Moreover, in order to generate maxima or minima for functions on $[0,T]\times C([0,T];\R^d)$, we use the idea introduced in \cite{CR19}, and also adopted in \cite{Zhou}, of relying on a smooth variational principle of Borwein-Preiss type and on a smooth gauge-type function.
+Here, we exploit the smooth gauge-type function introduced in \cite{Zhou} (see Lemma \ref{L:SmoothGauge}), which turns out to be simpler than that built in \cite{CR19}.

 Once the comparison theorem is proved, we deduce from our existence result (Theorem \ref{T:Existence}) that the value function $v$ is the unique Crandall-Lions viscosity solution of the path-dependent HJB equation.
 The existence result is based, as usual, on the dynamic programming principle, which is proved rigorously in the present paper, see Theorem \ref{T:DPP}.